Mortgage

 When asked how long they think their home will stay on the market before it’s sold, more than 4 in 10 (44%) sellers said one to three months.
 More than 1 in 4 (27%) think it will take four to five months to sell their home.

-length of time sellers expect their home will be on the market before it sells
+44% of home sellers expect their home will be on the market 1 to 3 months before it sells.

 Home sellers expect to spend more than $10,000 on average for repairs and upgrades in order to sell their home.
 Millennial sellers anticipate spending $13,727 on average, which is the highest amount of all age groups.